envision-projects/envision-projects.github.io/content/embedded/led-audio-sound-level-display-vu-meter-analyzer.md

 ## Overview/Description

 For this project you will be building an LED Audio Sound Level Display VU Meter Analyzer or for short a VU-Meter.
-This device will react to audio intensity (frequency?) and will light up accordingly in an LED bar graph.
+This device will react to audio intensity and will light up accordingly in an LED bar graph.
 This exampled involves an ESP-32 S3 and requires you to design a practical PCB for this purpose.

 You'll need the following components: